A Refinement of Pohst's Inequality: Proofs of technical lemmas

-\begin{lemma} Let $h_{(i,j)}=\{(i+1,j),(i+2,j),\dots,(j,j)\}$, $N_{(i,j)}$ and $P_{(i,j)}$ be the number of negatives pairs and positives pairs respectively.
-Then the following holds. \begin{itemize} \item Suppose $(i,j)_-$ is the minimal negative pair on the list $l_{(i,j)}$ for which we couldn't apply Case 1, \ie we are are in Cases 2 or 5.
-Then $N_{(i,j)}=P_{(i,j)}$. \item Suppose $(i,j)_-$ is the minimal negative pair on the list $l_{(i,j)}$ for which we couldn't apply Case 1 or 2, \ie we are in Case 3.
-Then $N_{(i,j)}=P_{(i,j)}+2$. \end{itemize} \end{lemma} \begin{proof} Lemma \ref{Combinatorial1} implies that the number of positive canonical pairs in $h_{(i,j)}$ is equal to the number of negative canonical pairs in $h_{(i,j)}$.
-If the number of positive canonical pairs is strictly greater then we should have been able to apply Case 1.
-If the number of negative canonical pairs is strictly greater than $(i,j)_-$ wouldn't be the minimal pair for which we couldn't apply Case 1.
-Additionally notice that given any two adjacent pairs, they are either both canonical of opposite sign, non-canonical of opposite sign or have the same sign but one is canonical and the other is not.
-Using these claims it's a simple calculation to verify the lemma.
+{\it{Claim 1}}.
+The number of positive canonical pairs in $h_{(i,j)}$ is equal to the number of negative canonical pairs in $h_{(i,j)}$.\\ \textit{Proof of claim 1:} If the number of positive canonical pairs is strictly larger, then $(i,j)_-$ would be ideal.
+If the number of negative canonical pairs is strictly greater, then $(i,j)_-$ wouldn't be a smallest non ideal $l_{(i,j)}$ .\\ {\it{Claim 2}}.
+Given any two adjacent pairs, Either both are canonical of opposite sign, non-canonical of opposite sign, or have the same sign but only one is canonical. \\ \textit{Proof of claim 2:} This can be verified from the definition of canonical and non-canonical.

-Let $\{a_r\}$ and $\{b_r\}$ be the number of consecutive canonical pairs of positive and negative sign respectively that are strictly smaller than $(i,j)_-$.
-Notice that $\sum_{r=1}^R a_r- b_r=0$, that for each $r'$, $\sum_{r=1}^{r'} a_r- b_r\geq 0$ and $\sum_{r=1}^{r'} a_{R-r} - b_{R-r} \leq 0$.
-Now we count the non-canonical positive and negative pairs.
-Notice that given two consecutive canonical pairs of opposite sign the number of non-canonical pairs of positive sign is equal to the number of non-canonical pairs of negative sign.
-Now if we count the number of positive non-canonical pairs contained between two positive canonical pairs, we obtain $\sum_{r=1}^R (a_r-1)$, the number of negative non-canonical pairs contained between two negative canonical pairs is $\sum_{r=1}^R (b_r-1)$.
-We have $\sum_{r=1}^R (a_r-1)=\sum_{r=1}^R (b_r-1)$.
-Finally, there is exactly one negative non-canonical pair left to count $(i+1,j)_-$ and one positive non-canonical pair left to count $(j,j)_+$.
-The proof of the second part is completely analogous. \end{proof}
+We need to verify now that the number of negative non-canonical pairs is equal to the number of positive non-canonical pairs.
+To this end, let $i_1,i_2,\dots,i_r$ be the coordinates corresponding to the canonical pairs on $h_{(i,j)}$, fix $i_{r+1}=i$.
+We study the interval of consecutive non-canonical pairs defined by $I_s=\{(i_{s+1}+1,j),\dots,(i_{s}-1,j)\}$ for $s=1,\dots,r$ and $I_0=\{(i_1+1,j),\dots,(j,j)\}$.
+Remark that these may be empty.
+See figure \ref{figurerepcounting} for a representation.

+We want now to count the number of positive and negative pairs on each interval $I_s$.
+There are three cases to consider.

+\begin{itemize} \item If $(i_{s+1},j)$ and $(i_{s},j)$ have opposite sign, then the interval $I_s$ has even length and claim 2 implies that it contains the same number of positive pairs and negative pairs. \item If $(i_{s+1},j)$ and $(i_{s},j)$ both are positive, then $I_s$ has odd length and claim 2 implies that it contains exactly one more positive pair than negative pairs. \item If $(i_{s+1},j)$ and $(i_{s},j)$ both are negative, then $I_s$ has odd length and claim 2 implies that it contains exactly one more negative pair than positive pairs. \end{itemize}